-3.1 We stayed in our pandemic shut-down mode of meeting via Zoom for these interactive family/community meetings; therefore, we did not need to use the allocated budget for coffee and treats that we provide at the previously in -person meetings.
+- 3.1 We stayed in a virtual format for these interactive family/community meetings; therefore, we did not need to use the allocated budget for coffee and treats that we provide at the previously in -person meetings. - 3.2 Dia de los Ninos cultural event.
+We doubled the budget (from \$1000 to \$2000)so that we can expand the day's activities.
+This is based upon parent input in wanting to expand the event to include formal entertainment and food.